weiting1029/lorenz_normflow/README.md

 # lorenz_normflow
-mainly for the dissertation program as a part of MSc Statistics at Oxford University
+mainly for the dissertation project as a part of MSc Statistics at Oxford University